 There are many, joyous Chinese Festivals that are still marked each year.
-A number of the festivals follow the old Chinese calendar rather than the Western (Gregorian) calendar of 365 days.
-The old calendar was based on the moon so just as with the Christian Easter, some festivals fall on a different days of the year.
-Because the lunar and solar ➚ calendars drift apart two different calendar systems have been used in China for thousands of years.
+A number of the festivals follow the old Chinese calendar rather than the Western (Gregorian) calendar.
+The old calendar was based on the moon so just as with the Christian Easter, some festivals fall on different days.
 The 节气 jié qì solar calendar has always been used for farming as the date of sowing, reaping needs to be synchronized to the sun not the moon.
 For more about the Chinese calendar please visit our Chinese Calendar section.
-In recent years some festivals are moved to a Monday or Friday to give a three day weekend.
+In recent years some festivals have been moved to a Monday or Friday to give a three day weekend.
 The mixture of moveable and fixed, modern and ancient create a complex calendar of public holidays.

 Festivals reflect the mixed religious traditions in China.
 Some of the festivals honor more than one religion, others mark the passage of the seasons.

 All these dates are for 2017 or 2018.
 If the date varies from year to year the year is always given in full, see our month at a glance Calender section for all festivals 2010-2020 with information about events and anniversaries.